GeertRoks/HardwareAnalyzer/doc/LOG.md

 May 29th:
   - With the feedback from yesterday and tip from Pieter Suurmond in mind, I set a goal for today: get the sweep working with JACK on my Linux computer.
   - My first problem was to get Jack working on my Linux computer.
 I installed it, but always gave me a D-Bus error and that was the moment when I started to develop on the BCM2835 library.
-I solved this with help of [this site](http://rivendell.tryphon.org/wiki/Debian_6_Installing_JACK2) (See <tag to overview>). `TODO add to overview` JACK and QJackctl worked correctly after that.
+I solved this with help of [this site](http://rivendell.tryphon.org/wiki/Debian_6_Installing_JACK2) (See [the overview at the top](#Solve the D-bus error for JACK)).
+JACK and QJackctl worked correctly after that.
   - Then I added jack_module as a submodule again.
 This gave me some problems, because I didn't fully remove these from the last time.
 This gave me some path problems that I didn't know to fix.
 Because I had no local changes, I decided to remove my local project folder and `git clone` it back.
 That way all modules were gone, because I had removed them on my other computer, but locally it was still stored on my Linux computer.
 After that I just `git submodule add` the jack_module library from [Marc's github](https://github.com/marcdinkum/) and everything was allright.
   - I didn't want to edit Marc's project folder, because if Marc was to update his library, I would have to re-edit that.
 Before I called his Makefile recursivly from my Makefile, but that way it compiles also all his examples that I don't want.
 So I created a module.mk file in the `inc/` folder and added only the jack_module.cpp/.h and ringbuffer.cpp/.h to my Makefile.
 This works very well.
   - I edited my main.cpp so Jack worked in it.
 Only leaving the threads out for now.
 I later want it all in my IO file.
 I forgot to add the jack.init() and jack.autoConnect() and wondered why I couldn't hear anything and couldn't see my program in the connect list of QJackctl.
 So be sure to include everything.